Chiruran: Shinsengumi Requiem

 Chiruran: Shinsengumi Requiem (ちるらん 新撰組鎮魂歌, Chiruran: Shinsengumi Chinkon-ka), also known as The Shinsengumi, is a Japanese manga series written by Shinya Umemura and illustrated by Eiji Hashimoto.
-It was serialized in Coamix's Monthly Comic Zenon from October 2010 to April 2023, with its chapters collected in 36 tankōbon volumes as of July 2023.
+It was serialized in Coamix's Monthly Comic Zenon from October 2010 to April 2023, with its chapters collected in 36 tankōbon volumes.

+Plot

+Explores the life of Hijikata Toshizo as he goes from a violent street brawler to joining the Shinsengumi.

 Media

 Manga

 Written by Shinya Umemura and illustrated by Eiji Hashimoto, Chiruran: Shinsengumi Requiem started in Coamix's Monthly Comic Zenon on October 25, 2010. the manga finished serialization in the magazine on April 25, 2023.
 Coamix collected its chapters in thirty-six tankōbon volumes, released from April 20, 2011, to July 20, 2023.

-The manga is licensed digitally in English by Mangamo under the title The Shinsengumi, in Southeast Asia licensed by M&C!; and has also been licensed in France by Mangetsu.
+The manga is licensed digitally in English by Mangamo under the title The Shinsengumi, in Southeast Asia licensed by M&C!; in France by Mangetsu, and in North America by Titan Comics.

 A comedy spin-off manga, titled Chiruran Nibun no Ichi (Chiruran ½), began serialization in the same Comic Zenon magazine on May 25, 2016.